 . . .
 But it doesn’t save anything on our servers

-Unlike traditional search engines, Blob uses your computer to do the work and saves the index files on your computer.
+Unlike traditional search engines, Knit uses your computer to do the work.
+It saves the index files only on your computer.
 Even on your computer, it encrypts the index files using a password you provide, so only you can decrypt them.
-The index files take up only ~0.2 to 0.5 percent of the original content size they index.
+The index files typically take up less than 1% of the original content size they index.
 You have full control over what it indexes and how often.

 A huge advantage of this approach is that nothing about your content ever touches our servers!
 We can’t use, sell or leak your personal information since we never had it in the first place!
 Searches are blazingly fast because they directly query index files stored on your computer.
 You can search your cloud based accounts even when you are not connected to the internet, or search a USB drive or phone that is not currently connected to your computer.

 Knit is much more than just a search engine

 Knit‘s objective is to “simplify your digital life”.
 Helping you find your content quickly is just one part of it.
 Knit is much more than an indexer.
 It is also an aggregator that lets you search, organize, manage and use all your digital content.
 There’s a powerful Knit capability that enables this – the ability to create arbitrary content selection rules.
 A content selection rule specifies:

 - a) which storage locations it operates on